-The Cambridge MFin programme ranked first globally this year in “career progression”, or the change in the level of seniority and size of company worked for before their programme and today, and the programme also placed first globally on the proportion of international students (97 per cent) and international faculty (84 per cent).
+The Cambridge MFin programme ranked first globally this year in “career progression”, or the change in the level of seniority and size of company worked for before their programme and today, and the programme also placed first globally on the proportion of international students (97%) and international faculty (84%).
 The programme also ranked strongly in several other categories including value for money.

-The average salary of Cambridge MFin graduates who responded was $131,821, and the salary percentage increase between before doing the programme and today was 89 per cent.
+The average salary of Cambridge MFin graduates who responded was $131,821, and the salary percentage increase between before doing the programme and today was 89%.